Diboson production in the SMEFT from gluon fusion: Energy-growing helicity amplitudes

 A direct coupling between the Higgs boson and the gluons is introduced by $\Opg$ and $g g \rightarrow H H$ becomes a tree-level process with either a $ggH$ or a $ggHH$ vertex.
 In the $(+ + 0\,0)$ helicity configuration the $3$-point vertices diagram goes to a constant in the high energy limit as the $\frac{1}{s}$ behaviour of the Higgs propagator is cancelled by the two powers of momentum in the $ggH$ vertex.
 Thus the $4$-point vertex diagram which does not have a propagator grows linearly with $s$.
 The behaviour of the $\Opg$ amplitudes is identical to that expected from the infinite top mass limit of the SM amplitudes.
 The different energy behaviour compared to the SM and the large energy growth observed demonstrate once more why such an approximation is not appropriate for the double Higgs process, in contrast with single Higgs production.

-To conclude our discussion of double Higgs production, we note that as the SM amplitudes are constant for both helicity configurations, the interference between the SM and the growing SMEFT amplitudes will also grow in the high-energy limit.
+To conclude our discussion of double Higgs production, we note that the quadratic growth found for $\op_{tG}$ and $\Opg$ can be particularly useful to probe their otherwise loop-suppressed effects.
+Additionally, as the SM amplitudes are constant for both helicity configurations, the interference between the SM and the growing SMEFT amplitudes will also grow in the high-energy limit.

 Using the same symmetries as in the previous subsection, we find that there are $5$ independent helicity configurations for $g g \rightarrow ZH$.
 The high energy behaviour of the helicity amplitudes is presented for the SM and in the presence of SMEFT operators in Tables~\ref{ZHTable1} and \ref{ZHTable2}.
 For clarity the tables only include the helicity configurations which lead to a growth for at least one of the operators considered.
 The amplitudes are given in terms of the vector and axial-vector parts of the SM $t\bar{t}Z$ vertex which can be expressed as: